contains information about avalanche transceivers and rescue. You

 Utah Avalanche Center.

-As a rescuer, I have responded to more than a dozen avalanches that
+As a rescuer, I have responded to more than two dozen avalanches that

 included nine fatalities.